MicrosoftDocs/windows-dev-docs/windows-apps-src/xaml-platform/using-the-xaml-hosting-api.md

 When you create a XAML island using the XAML hosting API in a desktop application, you will have the following hierarchy of objects:

 * At the base level is the UI element in your application where you want to host the XAML island.
 This UI element must have a window handle (HWND).
-Examples of UI elements in which you can host a XAML island include [**System.Windows.Interop.HwndHost**](https://docs.microsoft.com/dotnet/api/system.windows.interop.hwndhost) for WPF applications, [**System.Windows.Forms.Control**](https://docs.microsoft.com/dotnet/api/system.windows.forms.control) for Windows Forms applications, and a [window](https://docs.microsoft.com/windows/desktop/winmsg/about-windows) for C/C++ Win32 applications.
+Examples of UI elements in which you can host a XAML island include [**System.Windows.Interop.HwndHost**](https://docs.microsoft.com/dotnet/api/system.windows.interop.hwndhost) for WPF applications, [**System.Windows.Forms.Control**](https://docs.microsoft.com/dotnet/api/system.windows.forms.control) for Windows Forms applications, and a [window](https://docs.microsoft.com/windows/desktop/winmsg/about-windows) for C++ Win32 applications.

 * At the next level is a **DesktopWindowXamlSource** object.
 This object provides the infrastructure for hosting the XAML island.
 Your code is responsible for creating this object and attaching it to the parent UI element.